chaos-dotcom/colourstream/README.md

 ColourStream is licensed under a custom license that includes a "Pride Flag Covenant" and the GNU Affero General Public License (AGPL).
 The license requires that the 🏳️‍🌈 Pride Flag symbol be maintained in all project branding and documentation as a core part of its identity.

-**Important**: The license includes a strong anti-DEI removal protection clause with a £1,000,000 financial penalty for any entity that removes or alters the Pride Flag symbol.
+**Important**: The Colourstream Pride Convenant license includes a strong anti-DEI removal protection clause with a £1,000,000 financial penalty for any entity that removes or alters the Pride Flag symbol.
 By using this software, you explicitly agree to these terms.

+This does not apply to the OvenMediaEngine or Mirotalk components, which remain under their original AGPL-3.0 licenses.
+The Pride Flag Covenant and associated penalties only cover Colourstream-specific code,including but not exclusive to branding and userinterfaces.

 See the [LICENSE](LICENSE) file for complete details.